 How to make your blackboard learn course accessible

 Creating an accessible course in Blackboard Learn requires consideration of two elements; the design of the site and the format of materials uploaded to the site.
-Below are some suggestions for faculty for making a Blackboard Learn course more accessible for students with disabilities.
+Below are some suggestions for making a Blackboard Learn course more accessible for students with disabilities.

 - Audio and/or video files containing speech should be accompanied by a text equivalent, whether that be through a transcript or through captioning.
 This includes narrated PowerPoint Presentations.
 For more information, please review the 'Closed-Captioned Videos' section of our website.

 - Attached and uploaded files must also be accessible for students with disabilities.
 Please keep in mind, that documents created without accessibility in mind will oftentimes be completely inaccessible by a screen reader.
 In some instances, the screen reader will only interpret one or two words on the page and in others, the screen reader will not recognize any information on the page, interpreting it as “blank”.
 For more information on creating accessible documents, please review the 'Accessibility of Course Content' section of our website.

 - Consider contrasts when applying themes or designs to your Blackboard Learn site.
 Maintaining high contrasting colors on your site allow students with low-vision and other visual impairments to more accurately interpret data.
 Please refer to WebAIM’s Color Contrast Checker for testing contrasting colors.

 - Digital content uploaded to Blackboard Learn is accessible to all users (see Digital Accessibility Checklist).

 - If required, extended time is given for tests (see Extending Time in Blackboard Learn for more information).